Government ECO Scheme Funding to replace broken Electric Storage Heaters

 ECO is an abbreviation of Energy Company Obligation, a government energy efficiency scheme.
 The ECO Scheme started in 2013 with the aim of tackling fuel poverty and reducing carbon emissions.

-The ECO Scheme helps qualifying householders reduce their heating bills by offering grants to replace inefficient and faulty central heating boilers and storage heaters, as well as installing cavity wall insulation and loft insulation.
+The ECO Scheme helps qualifying householders reduce their heating bills by offering grants to replace broken central heating boilers and storage heaters, as well as installing cavity wall insulation and loft insulation.

 The government has signed up to internationally agreed carbon emission reductions to help battle climate change and the ECO Scheme is one way of achieving this.

-- Home Heating Cost Reduction Obligation (HHCRO), better known as the Affordable Warmth Scheme.
-This provides grants to replace faulty and inefficient central heating boilers and electric storage heaters.
+Currently, there is only one Energy Company Obligation, the Home Heating Cost Reduction Obligation (HHCRO), better known as the Affordable Warmth Scheme.
+This provides grants to replace broken central heating boilers and electric storage heaters, and to install cavity wall insulation and loft insulation.

 Who qualifies for ECO Scheme grants?